Kate holds a Bachelor of Science (B.S.) degree from Sonoma State University. She has worked as a sales supervisor for 5 years.

 I would literally see discounts of $100-$200 regularly when my sales representatives would start to feel that competitive spirit.
 Running into another cell provider and grabbing pamphlets might be a little out of your way but you'll be amazed at the leverage you'll have just holding those in your hands while talking to the salesman of a competing company.
 Is running into another cell provider and grabbing two or three pamphlets worth $100-$200 to you?
 No question that most people would answer "yes!" to that question.

-Ask Them Politely if They'd Waive Your Activation Fee
+5. Ask Them Politely if They Will Waive Your Activation Fee

 There are many reasons a sales representative would want to waive that fee for a customer.
 Maybe the customers has potential to become a large account customer, maybe that activation fee is the only thing holding them back from buying right now, or maybe they saw "free activation" at another carrier or earlier in the year at this carrier during a promotion.